 Guest contributor: Ellen E. Swanson

-This post introduces the new “Practice Exemplar”
+This is post is the final section of the new “Practice Exemplar”

 describing the application of Mandalas in nursing

-See related Education Exemplar
+See also related Education Exemplar

 Ellen E. Swanson, MA, RN, BSN, PHN, HNB-BC (Retired) had a 46 year career that included ortho-rehab, mental health, operating room, management, teaching, care managing, and consulting.
 For fifteen years she had a private practice in holistic nursing, focusing on health and wellness teaching and counseling.
 She served on the leadership council for the Minnesota Holistic Nurses Association for ten years.